ilkkamtk/fullstack/Week12/authentication.md

   - Data is only accessible on the client side and limited to about 5 MB.
 - Client-Side Frameworks and Libraries like React (with Context API or Redux), Angular (with services), Vue.js (with Vuex) provide their own mechanisms for maintaining state on the client side.

-### State in Server

-Flask is a minimalistic framework.
-While it doesn't offer the extensive features of larger frameworks, it does provide built-in mechanisms for maintaining state, specifically through sessions.
-It is also easy to implement your own state management using cookies or tokens.

 ---

 ### Cookies and Sessions